purnimaporwal/ATUS2024_ChildcareAnalysis_LSE_RA/README.md

 - **M1 — Direct childcare**: hands-on care activities (ATUS tier codes 0301xx / 0401xx)
 - **M2 — Child-present time**: any activity where a child was present (TUWHO_CODE)

-The analysis compares M1 and M2 by parent sex (Fathers vs Mothers) and examines how much broader child-present time is relative to direct care.
+The analysis compares M1 and M2 by parent sex (Fathers vs Mothers) and examines how much broader child present time is relative to direct care.

 The gap between M1 and M2 is the same question I have encountered in other data contexts — what a survey records as care, versus what actually constitutes being available to a child.
 Direct childcare codes capture hands-on investment time.
 Child-present time captures something closer to what a child experiences as parental presence.
 Neither is wrong; they measure different things, and that difference is the point of the analysis.